cuzy-app/external-websites/docs/README.md

 - Add Humhub addons to external website pages; 2 possibilities:
   - external website is embedded in Humhub
   - Humhub addons are embedded in external website
-- Space's contents redirected to external website
+- Space's contents URL redirected to external website
 - Humhub embedded in an external website